 In our tests, we observed a x2-x3 increase in number of instructions mainly for stages “prediction” and “loop filter” between AVX2 and SCALAR mode.

 Finally, all tests are performed assuming AVX2 mode (i.e., JEM/HM complexity is slightly overestimated compared to other software).

 Results

+In bracket [ ] we put the ratio between JEM and HM, or ECM and VTM.